-- A. Create a mask automatically according to the waveform - B. Create a custom mask using the Mask Editor tool - C. Specify the location of the mask to be loaded - D. Load the mask from the location specified at C - E. Return to previous menu
+- A. Create a mask automatically according to the waveform - B. Create a custom mask using the Mask Editor tool - C. Load the mask - D. Return to the previous menu

-23. 2.
-1 Create Mask
+23.2.1 Create Mask

-The mask can be created based on an existed waveform trace.
+The mask can be created based on an existing waveform trace.

-- A. Set the spacing of the mask to the trace in horizontal, with the unit of division - B. Set the spacing of the mask to the trace in vertical, with the unit of division - C. Create the mask based on settings inA and B - D. Specify the location of the mask to be saved - E. Select number of internal locations, optional 1~4 - F. Save the mask to the location specified at lacktriangle - G. Return to previous menu
+- A. Set the horizontal spacing of the mask around the currently displayed trace.
+The units are parts of the horizontal division setting. - B. Set the vertical spacing of the mask around the currently displayed trace.
+The units are parts of the vertical division setting. - C. Create the mask based on settings in (A) and (B) - D. Save the mask - E. Return to the previous menu

-Set the values for Mask X and Mask Y (in divisions of display graticule), and then perform Create Mask to generate the mask.
-The horizontal and vertical adjustment range is 0.084.00 div.
+Set the values forMask XandMask Y(in divisions of display graticule), and then performCreate Maskto generate the mask.
+The horizontal and vertical adjustment range is 0.08~4.00 div.